 Best Face Washes for Oily & Acne-Prone Skin

 Additionally, for acne-prone skin, a cleanser with a lower pH is very important for preventing breakouts and keeping the skin healthy.
 If you’ve used harsh cleansers in the past, you might find a switch to a more gentle gel or mousse cleanser less jarring, although even cold-cream and commercial oil cleansers can work well at breaking down oil.
+Learn more about finding the best acne face washes in our guide!

 Since face wash doesn’t (or at least, it shouldn’t) stay on the skin for a very long time, any anti-acne ingredients in it are not going to have much of an impact on the skin.
 Acne-fighting ingredients like salicylic acid, tea tree oil, or benzoyl peroxide are more useful in products that stay on the skin, like spot treatments, serums, and lotions.